-Cash Distributions -

-On April 21, 2016, the board of directors of our General Partner declared the Partnership's first quarter 2016 cash distribution in the amount of \$0.89 per common unit, and was paid on May 13, 2016 to unitholders of record as of May 2, 2016.
-The first quarter 2016 cash distribution included an IDR payment to our General Partner amounting to approximately \$1 million.
+Cash Distributions - On April 21, 2016, the board of directors of our General Partner declared the Partnership's first quarter 2016 cash distribution in the amount of \$0.89 per common unit, and was paid on May 13, 2016 to unitholders of record as of May 2, 2016.
+The first quarter 2016 cash distribution to our General Partner included a \$1.2 million distribution for its effective two percent general partner interest and an IDR payment amounting to \$0.9 million for a total distribution of \$2.1 million.

-On July 21, 2016, the board of directors of our General Partner declared the Partnership's second quarter 2016 cash distribution in the amount of \$0.94 per common unit payable on August 12, 2016 to unitholders of record as of August 1, 2016.
-The declared distribution reflects a \$0.05 per common unit increase to the first quarter 2016 quarterly distribution and will include an IDR payment to our General Partner amounting to approximately \$2 million.
+On July 21, 2016, the board of directors of our General Partner declared the Partnership's second quarter 2016 cash distribution in the amount of \$0.94 per common unit payable on August 12, 2016 to unitholders of record as of August 1, 2016 reflecting a \$0.05 per common unit increase to the first quarter 2016 quarterly distribution.
+The declared distribution to our General Partner included a \$1.3 million distribution for its effective two percent general partner interest and an IDR payment amounting to \$1.9 million for a total distribution of \$3.2 million.